bollu/bollu.github.io/README.md

   must send $\alpha$ to some other root of $p(x)$ [by virtue of being a field map that fixes $L$,  $0 = \sigma(0) = \sigma(p(\alpha)) = p(\sigma(\alpha))$].
 - There are exactly number of roots of $p$ (= $[M:L]$) many choices.
 Each gives us one automorphism.
 Thus $|Gal(M/L)| = [M:L]$.

-# Counter-intuitive linearity of expectation [WIP]
+# Counter-intuitive linearity of expectation [TODO]

 - I like the example of "10 diners check 10 hats.
 After dinner they are given the hats back at random."
   Each diner has a 1/10 chance of getting their own hat back, so by linearity of expectation, the expected number of diners who get the correct hat is 1.